Phantas0s/devdash/README.md

 ## Manual installation

-You need golang installed to compile DevDash.
+You need Golang installed to compile DevDash.

 You simply need to run `go get -u github.com/Phantas0s/devdash/cmd/devdash` in your terminal.